Jim

 Where to stay

-Jim Jim Track in Kakadu National Park
+Garnamarr Campground Jim Jim Track in Kakadu National

-(dry season only, 4WD)
+Garnamarr Campground (dry season only, 4WD)

-located beside the Jim Jim Falls access road
+and is located beside the Jim Jim Falls access road

 about 50km from the Kakadu Highway.
-Caravans
+Caravans are not

-at a designated area near the campground and
+area near the campground and must not be taken to

-and drinking water are available.
+the falls.
+Showers, toilets and drinking water are

 Camping fees